eshinhw/SoftwareEngineeringStudyNotes/README.md

-# Software Engineering & Development Notes
+# Software Engineering & Development Study Notes

 A collection of study notes and useful resources for future references.